Oregon State University College of Engineering: History

-Oregon State University is the only public university in the state to offer fully accredited degrees in all of the major engineering fields.
-OSU was designated Oregon's engineering university by the State Board of Higher Education in 1914, with the goal of providing the university a distinct curriculum among Oregon universities.
-The College of Engineering claims over 35,000 graduates since its founding in 1889.
+Oregon State University became the only public university in the state to offer accredited degrees in all major engineering fields.
+OSU was designated Oregon's engineering university by the State Board of Higher Education in 1914, to provide the university a distinct curriculum among Oregon universities.
+Chemical engineering was incorporated into the college as a formal department in 1932, followed by industrial engineering in 1943, nuclear engineering in 1968 and computer science in 1974.